EventStore/documentation/docs/getting-started/introduction.md

 ## Why EventStoreDB?

-Traditional databases typically focus on storing the current state and often lack the means to persist and manage historical events effectively.
+Traditional databases often focus on the current state and often lack the means to manage historical events effectively.

 In contrast, EventStoreDB keeps a complete history of changes, providing organizations with richer, and more contextual data that supports deeper insights - critical in today’s AI and data-driven environment.

 EventStoreDB also includes additional features that make it simple to develop event-native applications that enable real-time updates and minimize system dependencies while maintaining data consistency.

-Finally, EventStoreDB can reconstruct the current state of any object from its historical events, providing the best of both current and historical representations by answering the "what", "how", and "why" within a single system.
+Finally, EventStoreDB can reconstruct the current state of any object from its historical events, providing the best of both current and historical representations to answer the "what" and "why" within a single system.

-In comparion, traditional databases that only store current states are limited to answering the "what".
-Since it does not have the ability to derive past events from its state.

-::: info Current State vs Historical Events Representations
+::: info Current State and Historical Events Representations

 In a system, any object can represented in one of two distinct ways: by its current state, or by the historical events leading up to that state:

 - **Current state** is a snapshot of the object right now, like a digital wallet's balance.
 - **Historical events** are the actions that led to this state, like a wallet's deposits and withdrawals.

-Both perspectives are important: the current balance can answer the "what", while historical transactions answer the "how" and "why".
+Both perspectives are important: the current balance can answer the "what", while historical transactions answer the "why".

 To learn more about this topic, [click here](/getting-started/additional-reading/state-vs-event-based-data-model.html).
 :::